DMJC/fheroes/docs/TRANSLATION.md

 ### Sharing Your Translation Work

 When you are satisfied with your work, you can proceed with sharing it.
-The first step is to commit your work into the branch you made of your own fheroes2 fork.
-Then, create a pull request that proposes to introduce your changes into the fheroes2 repository.
+The first step is to commit your work into the branch you made of your own fheroes fork.
+Then, create a pull request that proposes to introduce your changes into the fheroes repository.

 How to [**commit**](https://github.com/git-guides/git-commit).